+Admissions officers use the medical school interview to identify candidates with maturity, empathy, and superior interpersonal skills.
 They already know your credentials.
 Now they want to know what kind of person you are and how you relate to others.
-Don't put on an act; don't be something you're not.
-Here are four tips that will help you ace the interview.

-Unless you read tea leaves, there's no way to predict the questions you'll be asked.
-Don't wash your hands of it and forego preparation.
-Come to the table prepared to discuss your academic background, your extracurricular and leisure activities, your employment (and research) experience, your views on medical problems or ethical issues and your description of why you want to become a physician.
-Practice crafting substantial responses and concrete examples.
+Unless you read tea leaves, there's no way to predict all the questions you'll be asked.
+But that doesn’t mean you can’t come to the table prepared for likely interview topics.
+Be ready to discuss your academic background, your extracurricular and leisure activities, your employment and research experience, your views on medical problems or relevant ethical issues, and why you want to become a physician.
+Practice crafting substantial responses to questions related to these areas along with concrete (and memorable!) examples.

 Some schools use the interview to see how well you function under stress.
 They deliberately put you in an uncomfortable position to observe how you act and speak under pressure.
 Typical tactics include asking questions about sensitive or controversial topics, delving into extremely personal matters, rattling off a series of game show-like trivia questions or showing disapproval—through challenging remarks or negative body language—at almost everything you say.